Exercise Has Tangible Benefits for People With Diabetes

 Of course, like everything in life, the more you use the tools and apply the methods, the better you’ll get at it — but first: How did we get here?

-The obvious answer is the food you eat.
+The obvious answer for Type 2 and prediabetes is the food you eat.
 We eat more processed food and a lot more sugar than our ancestors did, and our bodies are just not used to it.
 Our genes are still 10,000 years old, so our bodies react better to unprocessed natural foods — the kind of stuff we ate while we were hunters and gatherers.
 Food choices are at the base of the solution.

 However, diet isn’t the only culprit.
 Have you noticed that most advancement in society comes with a reduced need for labor?
 Since our bodies are built for movement, it’s no surprise that we are so sick and riddled with disease.
 (This is actually old news.
 Bernardo Ramazzini, a 17th-century physician, was the first to note a link between sedentary behaviors and deteriorating health.)
 In 2011, researcher James O’Keefe published an article called “Exercise Like a Hunter-Gatherer.”
 In it, he suggested that we should move like our ancestors to maximize our gene expression.
 It is safe to say that a sedentary lifestyle doesn’t promote long-term health.